aframevr/aframe/README.md

 :globe_with_meridians: **Cross-Platform**: Build VR applications for Vive, Rift, Daydream, GearVR, and Cardboard.
 Don't have a headset or controllers?
 No problem!
-A-Frame still works on standard desktop and smartphones.
+A-Frame still works on standard desktops and smartphones.

-:mag: **Visual Inspector**: A-Frame provides a built-in visual 3D inspector with a workflow similar to a browser's developer tools and interface similar to Unity.
+:mag: **Visual Inspector**: A-Frame provides a built-in visual 3D inspector with a workflow similar to a browser's developer tools and interfaces similar to Unity.
 Open up any A-Frame scene and hit `<ctrl> + <alt> + i`.

-:runner: **Features**: Hit the ground running with A-Frame's built-in components such as geometries, materials, lights, animations, models, raycasters, shadows, positional audio, tracked controllers.
+:runner: **Features**: Hit the ground running with A-Frame's built-in components such as geometries, materials, lights, animations, models, raycasters, shadows, positional audio, and tracked controllers.
 Get even further with community components such as particle systems, physics, multiuser, oceans, mountains, speech recognition, or teleportation!